inkedqt/inkedqt/README.md

 # 🛡️ Cyber Security Portfolio

 Hi, I'm **Tate Pannam**, a cyber security student at Victoria University in Melbourne, Australia.
-This repository documents my progression through a wide range of Hack The Box (HTB) challenges, including **retired**, **active**, and **seasonal** boxes.
+This repository documents my journey through a variety of Hack The Box (HTB) challenges, including **retired**, **active**, and **seasonal** machines.

+While I’ve completed a few retired boxes to reinforce foundational concepts and showcase progression, my primary focus has been on **seasonal** and **active** machines.
+These boxes present a greater challenge due to the lack of public writeups and require a deeper level of enumeration, exploitation, and problem-solving — making them far more valuable for real-world skill development.

-Each machine listed includes a proof image, a direct link to my full writeup, and a brief summary.
-This structure helps showcase my skills and serves as a reference for future engagements.
+Each machine listed includes a proof image, a direct link to my full writeup, and a concise summary to highlight the core techniques used.

 ---